sportiduino/sportiduino/docs/en/BaseStation.md

 Factor in the Wait or Active mode delay - up to 1000 or 250 ms accordingly.

-A Fast mark mode exists.
+A Fast Punch mode exists.
 The last station number is always recorded into the sixth page on a card.
 It reduced the card lifetime.